-About a dozen times a day we'll hear questions like "Is TAG Heuer a good watch brand?" or "Is TAG Heuer worth the money?"
+About a dozen times a day we'll hear questions like "Is TAG Heuer a good watch?" or "Is TAG Heuer worth the money?".
 Of course, they are!
-They make great mechanical watches, quartz watches, and some highly precise chronographs.
+They make great mechanical watches, quartz watches, some highly precise chronographs, and even tourbillon watches.

 In fact, they even make some of the hottest luxury smartwatches at the moment called the TAG Heuer Connected and have some iconic watches under their belts such as the TAG Monaco.

 We get many similar questions about Omega watches as well.
 Fine, Omega doesn't make any smartwatches like TAG Heuer but they do make a lot of very impressive mechanical watches which include several iconic watches such as the Speedmaster Professional, the first watch on the moon worn by Buzz Aldrin which was later nicknamed the "Moon Watch".

 The James Bond character wore an Omega Seamaster watch in every 007 / James Bond movie since 007 Golden Eye which featured Pierce Brosnan and most recently, the Omega Spectre Limited Edition watch worn by actor Daniel Craig in "007 Spectre" who is also one of the many high profile brand ambassadors for the Omega watch company.